 Separation of powers

-The executive nominates Supreme Court justices, while the National Assembly elects them and may remove justices and other judges by a simple majority.
-Judges nominally serve a life term.
-The constitution subordinates the Supreme Court to the National Assembly.
+The judiciary is institutionally differentiated but not independent, as its decisions and doctrines ultimately rest with the PCC, which the constitution designates as the supreme power.
+The lack of judicial independence was underscored when, in the wake of the 2021 protests, state leadership demanded severe sentences for protesters.
+The courts handed down the harsh sentences demanded.
+The executive nominates justices to the Supreme Court (Tribunal Supremo Popular, TSP), while the National Assembly elects and may remove justices and other judges by a simple majority.
+Judges nominally serve life terms.
+The constitution subordinates the TSP to the National Assembly.
 Only the National Assembly can declare laws or rules unconstitutional.
-Supreme Court justices and lower-level judges may be removed by a vote from the Council of State.
+TSP justices and lower-level judges may be removed by a Council of State vote.

-Harsh penalties are applied to crimes involving acts of violence.
-In civil and family-related cases, the Supreme Court affirms 85% of the decisions rendered by courts of appeal, but this also means that, in a minority of cases, the appeal succeeds.
-The rate of appeal success in other jurisdictions is unclear.
+The courts follow rules of procedure for civil and criminal cases and apply the law in a manner typical of a traditional civil law system.
+They may rule fairly only in non-political matters.
+Crimes involving violence carry harsh penalties.
+In civil and family cases, the TSP affirms 85% of decisions from courts of appeal, but this also means that in a minority of cases the appeal succeeds.
+The appeal success rate in other jurisdictions is unclear.

 Independent judiciary